TitanWhoo/go-proxy-checker/README.md

 ## Build

-clone the project code and use `go build`  command to build
+download the source code files and use `go build`  command to build

 ## Usage of Go Proxy Checker